Skip to the main content

 • Alcohol, tobacco, and illegal drug use history

-SBIRT Services booklet has more information about Medicare substance use disorder (SUD) services coverage.
+Learn information about Medicare’s substance use disorder (SUD) services coverage.

 Select from various standardized screening tools designed for this purpose and recognized by national professional medical organizations.
-Depression Assessment Instruments webpage has more information.
+APA’s Depression Assessment Instruments has more information.

-3. Review patient’s functional ability and safety level
+3. Review the patient’s functional ability and safety level

-Use direct patient observation, or appropriate screening questions or standardized questionnaires recognized by national professional medical organizations, to review, at a minimum, these areas:
+Use direct patient observation, appropriate screening questions, or standardized questionnaires recognized by national professional medical organizations to review, at a minimum, the patient’s:

 • Ability to perform activities of daily living (ADLs)